SainathDutkar/StockWatch/README.md

-# Personage Directory
+# Wiki Stats

 ## Motivation
-The aim of the project is to get profiles of people with great personage on one platform.
-Having data of people from all the different profiles with attributes like Occupation ,birthplace , work location, etc can be used to draw many analysis.
+Wikipedia is an online encyclopaedia, created and edited by volunteers.

+There are numbers of users who are frequent contributor to Wikipedia pages, few are genuine while few are biased towards the company image.

+Concentrating mainly on the NASDAQ and NYSE listed companies pages and monitoring the changes on the pages, maintaining the data of users who frequently update the page  and contents changed in the page.

 ## Data
-To crawl the wikipedia pages concentrating only on the peoples profile pages.
+Crawling the wikipedia pages of NASDAQ and NYSE listed companies to get the basic information of the company and the history of edits on the page.